STEM-Enable/WordWorkshop/docs/narrator.md

 ## But do screenreaders read Word equations directly?

-At the moment accessible equations in Word are relatively new - Microsoft have done/is doing the necessary work but some of the screenreader vendors/publishers have not yet implemented the interface.
+Accessible equations in Word are still relatively new - Microsoft have done the necessary work but some of the screenreader vendors/publishers have not yet implemented the interface.
 For screenreader users in this situation one of the following should be accessible:

 * Word with equations converted using MathType (MathPlayer needs to be installed too)
 * HTML Flex output from CAR